Fitchburg Furnace Interpretive Site

 The Fitchburg Furnace, located in Ravenna, Kentucky, is a historical site significant for its role in the iron industry during the 19th century.
 As the world's largest charcoal iron furnace and the last to be constructed in Kentucky, it provides a unique educational opportunity to explore one of Kentucky's key industrial heritages.
 The site offers interpretive plaques and designated hiking paths that inform visitors about the iron production process and the historical importance of the furnace—making it a useful resource for homeschool educators interested in history and industrial technology.

-Use HomeTrail to integrate Fitchburg Furnace Interpretive Site into your Custom Curriculum and track progress!
+Use HomeTrail to integrate Fitchburg Furnace Interpretive Site into your custom curriculum and track progress.

 Is this your listing?
-Get in touch with us to customize it and explore integration options!
+Get in touch with us to customize it and explore integration options.

+*These resources are not recommendations from HomeTrail.
+Inclusion in this list does not imply HomeTrail’s endorsement.
 Please do your own research to determine if a resource is a good fit for your family.